-Trbojevic is set to line up in the centres for the Sea Eagles' clash with North Queensland on Saturday night, his first since suffering the injury in a Round 10 loss to the Dolphins.
+Trbojevic lined up in the centres for the Sea Eagles' golden-point win over North Queensland on Saturday night, his first since suffering the injury in a Round 10 loss to the Dolphins.

-The injury denied the outside back the opportunity to play in the first two matches of this year's State of Origin series, in which Jake has captained the Blues for the first time.
+The injury denied the outside back the opportunity to play in this year's State of Origin series, in which Jake has captained the Blues for the first time.

 "It was a proud moment watching Jake captain NSW," Trbojevic told NRL.com.
 "Not many people get the opportunity to do that, he's very honoured by it.